1,000 students. 33 states and 18 countries. 29% students of color. 50% male and 50% female.

 - An education at Illinois College incorporates more than lectures, labs, papers and projects.
 The College believes in the value of a broad, immersive experience where students learn to connect information across disciplines, allowing true discovery and innovation to flourish.

-- Seventy-three percent of Illinois College students engage in experiential learning that puts theory into practice.
+- 100% of Illinois College students engage in experiential learning that puts theory into practice.
 Students apply what they learn in internships, research projects with faculty, service learning or study abroad.
 The point is, by the time Illinois College graduates reach for their diplomas, there is a lot of ink on their résumés.

 - Eighty-four percent of Illinois College students live on campus, which means students stay engaged in campus life and activities long after classes are done for the day.

 - Washington Monthly ranks Illinois College third in the nation for community service participation and hours served among liberal arts colleges.
 At Illinois College, service isn’t just a past-time; it’s woven into the fabric of the community.

 Academics sit at the heart of a college education and Illinois College offers a liberal arts experience with nationally renowned scholars committed to teaching.
 Professors passionate about their academic disciplines foster in students a desire for learning that extends far beyond their college years.
 The personal touch to education pervades all offices and services at the College.

 - The new BLUEprint general education program embeds experiences in courses you would take anyway so instead of dealing with a to-do list of classes, Illinois College students find writing, speaking, ethics, diversity and community engagement within the classes they want to take.
-Plus, the College utilized research on the skills and qualities employers seek when designing the BLUEprint so that everything you take will prepare you to land your first job and continue climbing.
+Plus, the College utilizes research on the skills and qualities employers seek when designing the BLUEprint so that everything you take will prepare you to land your first job and continue climbing.
 These courses prepare students to think broadly, identify and solve problems, communicate effectively and navigate a changing world.

 - In each of the 45 majors and programs, Illinois College prepares students to succeed.
 The College’s 11:1 student-to-faculty ratio ensures intense focus on and comprehensive guidance for each student.